phan-t/cas-socialabs/_labs/agnostic constructs.rst

 Cloud administrators set up the projects, to which they can add users and cloud zones.
 Anyone who creates and deploys blueprints must be a member of at least one project.

 .. note:: Projects have been pre-created as part of the lab's automated process.
-However we will create a new one and assign ourselves to it for provisioning.
+However we'll create a new one and assign ourselves to it for provisioning.

 1. Click on the **Projects** item from the left menu
 2. Click on the **New Project** button